Matthias McDonnell Bodkin: Writings

 Bodkin was a prolific author, in a wide range of genres, including history, novels (contemporary and historical), plays, and political campaigning texts.
 The catalogues of the British Library and National Library of Ireland list some 39 publications between them.
 Some books were published under the pen name Crom a Boo.

 Bodkin earned a place in the history of the detective novel by virtue of his invention of the first detective family.
 His character Paul Beck, a private detective with comfortable lodgings in Chester, was an Irish Sherlock Holmes with a very original yet logical method for detecting crime.
-Beck first appeared in Paul Beck, the rule of thumb detective in 1899.
-In the following year Bodkin's creation Dora Myrl, the lady detective, made her first appearance.
+Beck first appeared in Paul Beck, the rule of thumb detective in 1898; two years later Bodkin's creation Dora Myrl, the lady detective, made her first appearance.
 In The Capture of Paul Beck (1909), Bodkin had them marry each other and in 1911 their son appeared, in Paul Beck, a chip off the old block.
 Other titles in this series were The Quests of Paul Beck (1908), Pigeon Blood Rubies (1915) and Paul Beck, detective (1929).

 Bodkin's historical novel Lord Edward Fitzgerald (1896) was dedicated to William Gladstone with the latter's permission.
 It was one of three novels set at the time of the Irish Rebellion of 1798.
 Bodkin's autobiography Recollections of an Irish Judge is a valuable historical source, particularly on the Parnellite split, although being published when he was only 64 it does not cover the last 20 years of his life.
 Its title is misleading since it contains little on Bodkin's life as a judge, but a great deal on his experiences in politics and journalism.